An Introduction to Deep Learning

 Unsupervised Learning

-In unsupervised learning, the term “unsupervised” indicates the absence of a known output in the training data, meaning the learning process of the algorithm is unguided and left to find structure or patterns in the input data itself.
+Unsupervised learning is a deep learning concept where the term “unsupervised” indicates the absence of a known output in the training data, meaning the learning process of the algorithm is unguided and left to find structure or patterns in the input data itself.

 An example is identifying customer segments in a dataset containing customer characteristics like age, purchase history, and location.
-There is no right answer here to guide the neural network, so the algorithm itself has to discern patterns or groupings in the data.
+There is no right answer here to guide the neural network, so the algorithm itself has to discern patterns in the data.

 Reinforcement Learning

-An example is a chess-playing AI.
+Consider a chess-playing-deep-learning-AI.
 The AI does not have access to a labeled dataset of the right moves for every possible state of the chessboard.
 Instead, it learns by playing games, making moves (actions), and receiving feedback in the form of winning, losing, or drawing the game (reward).
-Over time, the AI learns to associate the sequences of actions that lead to winning the game and avoid those that lead to losing.

 Gradient Descent

-Gradient descent is an optimization algorithm used in machine learning, deep learning, and data science for finding the minimum of a function.
-It’s not a learning method itself like supervised, unsupervised, or reinforcement learning, but is a tool often used within these methods, especially in the training of neural networks.
+It’s not really a learning method itself like supervised, unsupervised, or reinforcement learning, but is a tool often used within these methods, especially in the training of neural networks.

 An example of gradient descent in action can be seen in the training process of a neural network for image recognition.
 In this context, the error rate of the network is defined by the discrepancy between the network’s predictions and the true values.
-The gradient descent algorithm iteratively adjusts the network’s parameters in the direction that minimally decreases this error rate, effectively ‘descending’ along the error landscape.

 Deep Learning Architectures